software-students-fall2023/3-python-package-exercise-random-seed-2/README.md

 # Python Package Exercise

 A little exercise to create a Python package, build it, test it, distribute it, and use it.
 See [instructions](./instructions.md) for details.
+The Math RandomSeed Python package is a lightweight library designed to bring a bit of fun to math operations.
+With simple addition, subtraction, multiplication, division functions and quirky mathematical facts, the package is both entertaining and auxiliary.
+The project follows conventional software engineering practices with testing, proper packaging, and clear instructions for easy distribution. documentation for all functions

 ## Group Members
 [Lara Kim](https://github.com/larahynkim) <br>
 [Andrew Huang](https://github.com/andrewhuanggg) <br>
 [Ahmed Omar](https://github.com/ahmed-o-324) <br>
 [Henry Wang](https://github.com/fishlesswater) <br>

+## Documentations of functions
+1. add(x, y):
+Adds two numbers together.
+2. subtract(x, y):
+Subtracts the second number from the first.
+3. multiply(x, y):
+Multiplies two numbers.
+4. divide(x, y):
+Divides the first number by the second.
+Raises a ValueError for division by zero.
+5. get_math_fact():
+Returns a fun math fact as a string.

+See [examples](./example.py) for the details of using them.

 ## Python Package Link
 https://pypi.org/project/math-randomseed/0.1.3/